samiare/whitewater-mobile-video/README.md

 ## Manual Download

 1. [Download the latest build](https://github.com/samiare/whitewater-mobile-video/releases/latest)
-2. Unpack `whitewater.zip` it and copy `whitewater.min.js` into your project files
+2. Unpack `whitewater.zip` and copy `whitewater.min.js` into your project files
 3. Include `whitewater.min.js` at the end of your `<body>`:
    `<script src="path/to/whitewater.min.js"></script>`
 4. Initialize an instance of `Whitewater()`.